 5301 Tujunga Ave.

 June - Labor Day

 The splash pad here is adjacent to the swimming pool, which means adults and children alike need to don bathing suits, and adults pay $3.50 to be present as kids dowse themselves.
 Kids are $1, or you can pay a $10 pass that's good for the whole summer season.
 On the up side, the plentiful fountains are worth the visit.

 La Pintoresca Park – Pasadena

 45 E. Washington Blvd.

-The colorful splash pad in the center of La Pintoresca Park is surrounded by benches where adults can relax just outside the reach of the spray, which is turned on from Memorial Day to Labor Day.
+The colorful splash pad in the center of La Pintoresca Park is surrounded by benches where adults can relax just outside the reach of the spray, which is turned on now through Labor Day.
 If the water isn’t flowing, try hitting the start button on the east side of the spouts.
 The patio itself has no shade, but shady trees are within reach.
-Free.

 Holmby Park – Westwood

 2017 UPDATE: We were unable to confirm whether the water feature, which was closed for drought conditions, has reopened.

 Tucked between UCLA and Beverly Glen, Holmby Park is a shady spot to head for on a hot summer day.
 Kids can splash and play in a small waterfall and man-made stream that run all year, with longer hours during the summer months.